 Within five (5) working days of the hearing, the Chairperson shall deliver to the Assistant Superintendent/Vice President for Student Affairs a written decision arrived at by majority vote of the Hearing Panel.
 The faculty Chairperson will vote in case of a tie.
 The decision shall include specific factual findings regarding the accusation, and shall include specific conclusions regarding whether any specific section of the Standards of Student Conduct were violated.
 The decision shall also include a specific recommendation regarding any disciplinary action to be imposed, if any.

 The Hearing Panel’s decision may include any of the following recommendations:

 - Any other recommendation(s) that the committee members deem necessary for a successful resolution.

-Upon receiving the findings and recommendations of the Hearing Panel, the Vice President for Student Affairs shall render a decision within three (3) working days and will transmit the decision in writing to the student, the Grievance and Order Hearing Panel and other appropriate administrative officers via regular and certified U.S. Mail or overnight delivery service.
+Upon receiving the findings and recommendations of the Hearing Panel, the Assistant Superintendent/Vice President for Student Affairs shall render a decision within five (5) working days and will deliver the decision in writing to the student, the Hearing Panel members, the Dean of Student Services, and other appropriate administrative officers.

 The Superintendent/President’s action shall be final and binding on all parties.

 According to Education Code §76030: A student may be expelled “for good cause when other means of correction fail to bring about proper conduct or when the presence of the student causes a continuing danger to the physical safety of the student or others.”

 In the case of expulsion, the Superintendent/President’s recommendation (see above) must be forwarded to the Governing Board.